What is Anime?

 This seems like it should go without saying, but there have been instances I have seen where people have actually run off with a friend’s prop or grabbed it and started playing with it, resulting in a break.
 Props can take a very, very long time to make and most tend to be fairly fragile.
 If a cosplayer says you can handle it, handle it with care.
 You wouldn’t want your props broken, so don’t do it to someone else.

-Cosplayers, if you have an overly large cosplay weapon, it does not deserve its own seat during panels and events.
+8. Cosplayers, if you're brandishing a cosplay weapon or prop, it does not deserve its own seat during panels and events.

 Tokyo in Tulsa’s Artist Bazaar is a venue for artists, crafts, events, self promotion and special interests.
 Artists may sell anything that is related to their own personal hard work, craft or designs.
 It is not a place to sell manufactured items such as DVDs, keychains and plushies, etc.